What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - Pearl Harbor Aviation Museum and USS Battleship Missouri at Pearl Harbor.
 While Pearl Harbor National Memorial is mostly outdoors, escape the rain by exploring these amazing national treasures for a complete history of America in WWII.
 Check out our list of the best Pearl Harbor tours.

 - Waikiki Aquarium is a good way to keep the kids entertained in Waikiki.
-The Honolulu Zoo is across the street but that is mostly outdoors.
+The Honolulu Zoo is across the street, but that is mostly outdoors.

-- For great food and beers, head to Kaka’ako neighborhood in Honolulu for a wonderful selection of local breweries like Hana Koa Brewing Co, Honolulu Aleworks, and Aloha Beer Company.
+- For great food and beers, head to the Kaka’ako neighborhood in Honolulu for a wonderful selection of local breweries like Hana Koa Brewing Co, Honolulu Aleworks, and Aloha Beer Company.

 - Ala Moana Mall, Royal Hawaiian Center, and The International Marketplace are in or just outside of Waikiki.
 Enjoy some shopping while it is raining.
 While these are open-air malls, you will be mostly covered from the rain.